 There are no changes in our basic stance.
-We continue to prefer hard-currency denominated bonds over local-currency denominated bonds, and want no investments with Russia-/Ukraine-related risk.
-Also, a barbell of high- and low-yielders remains one of the best ways to describe our portfolio.
-The biggest potential upcoming change to the global landscape is any move toward higher rates in the U.S., which we'll discuss in a bit more detail.
-In any case, most of what you will read below can also be found in last month's commentary.
+We continue to prefer hard-currency denominated bonds over local-currency denominated bonds, and want no investments with Russia-/Ukraine-related risk: The China 'de-levering/growing less' narrative seems to be continuing as well.
+Also, a barbell of high- and low-yielders still best describes our portfolio.
+However, there have been some big changes in the global landscape - the ECB's move to negative deposit interest rates of -0.10%, and escalating tension between U.S. growth and the Fed's dovish communications.

-Let's start with the new global developments at the ECB and Fed, and what they could mean.
-(We won't mention China's property story anymore, as it seems to be a rather common story.)
+Let's start with the new global developments at the ECB and Fed, and what they mean.
+(We won't mention China's property story anymore, as everyone seems to be citing this at this stage.)
 The first news is that the ECB moved to a negative deposit rate in the face of continuing demand weakness, and a view that inflation pressures are benign.
-In our view, a key effect of this remains that it represents a revolution in central bank thinking and behavior; only Denmark has made such a move.
-If one reserve-currency central bank (the Fed) uses money quantity as a tool, and the other reserve-currency central bank (the ECB) eliminates the zero percent floor for interest rates, then everything is now theoretically on the table in terms of future responses by all central banking authorities.
-More specifically, though, the Fed's quantitative tools effectively anchored the long-end of bond curves, and now the ECB's tool should anchor the front-end, perhaps for several years.
-Anchoring the front end is different and important, as it means actual derivative contracts and bonds may roll down to an even lower rate in a certain time horizon.
-In short, the ECB's move may be good for global bonds and for duration.
+One of the key effects of this is that it represents a revolution in both central bank thinking and behavior; only Denmark has made such a move.
+If one reserve-currency central bank (the Fed) uses money quantity as a tool, and the other reserve-currency central bank (the ECB) eliminates the zero percent floor for interest rates, then everything is now theoretically on the table in terms of future responses by almost all central banking authorities.
+More specifically, though, the Fed's quantitative tools effectively anchored the long end of bond curves. and now the ECB's tool could anchor the front end, perhaps for several years.
+Anchoring the front end is different and important, as it means actual derivative contracts and bonds may roll down to an even lower rate in a relevant time horizon.
+In short, the ECB's move is good for global bonds and for duration.

 The Fed's communications seem increasingly at odds with strengthening U.S. data.
-The bond market's rally and sell-off (the 10-year Treasury yield rallied by roughly 30 basis points from its April high, and then gave almost all of it back in the first week of June) are testament to this.
-We see this tension as likely to persist, because the longer it continues, the closer we could get to a mature economic recovery set to turn downward.
+The bond market's rally and sell-off (the 10-year Treasury yield rallied by roughly 30 basis points in April and May and then gave almost all of it back in the first week of June) are testament to this.
+We see this tension as likely to persist, because the longer it continues, the closer we get to a mature economic recovery set to turn downward.
 In particular, if the Fed waits long enough, historically normal recoveries point to an eventual downturn that may make tightening discussions problematic.

-Related to this, if the Fed does begin to tighten (or rather, communicate in that direction), it may mark a major change in what we believe is the most important determinant of all asset prices, and any resultant adverse feedback (for example, weaker confidence and real estate prices) may put downward pressure on longer-term yields, and even risks backfiring completely.
-(More on that some other day.)
-Anyway, in our opinion, this tension is likely positive for the U.S. dollar over the Euro, and points to volatility for duration.
+Related to this, if the Fed does begin to tighten (or rather, communicate in that direction), it may mark a major change in the most important determinant of all asset prices, and, any resultant adverse feedback (for example, weaker confidence and real estate prices) may put downward pressure on longer-term yields, and even risks backfiring completely.
+In our opinion, this tension is likely positive for the U.S. dollar over the Euro, and points to volatility for duration.

 The ECB's easing and the Fed's dovish communications could point to emerging markets currencies (EMFX) strength, challenging our view of owning hard-currency over local-currency.
-The ECB seems to be forcing savers out of cash and investors out of the front-end of the yield curve into anything else.
-The Fed has already done this, but is saying it could continue to do so.
+The ECB is forcing savers out of cash and investors out of the front end of the yield curve into anything else.
+The Fed has already done this, but is saying it will continue to do so.
 This combination typically points to a major risk-on trade, and EMFX and other risk trades behaved accordingly in the days surrounding these developments.